 Forgot to pick up Petroleum Jelly on your trip to the store today?
 No worries!
 With just 2 ingredients you can make your own natural homemade vaseline.

 When we have a cold and one very runny, stuffed up nose there isn’t anything better than a nice smear of petroleum jelly across the sore, red, chaffed spots.

-In the winter where we live, the wind blows like it’s forgotten to do it's job all year (even though it really has because the wind blows all year around).
-It seems like everything gets chapped and there isn’t much we can do about it being a family that likes to use all natural things.
-We don’t use petroleum on our skin because, think about it…petroleum jelly is the by product of oil production that has been refined and processed, and isn’t really something that needs to be on our skin, especially not when we are trying to heal our bodies.
+In the winter where we live, the wind blows like it’s forgotten to do its job all year (even though it really hasn’t because the wind blows all year around).
+It seems like everything gets chapped and there isn’t much we can do about it, being a family that likes to use all things natural.
+We don’t use petroleum on our skin because… think about it…petroleum jelly is the by-product of oil production that has been refined and way over-processed.
+It isn’t really something that needs to be on our skin, especially not when we are trying to heal our bodies.

 Lucky for all of us, it turns out that a homemade, all natural version of homemade Vaseline is super easy to whip up!
 Here’s all you need:

 depending on what you want to use it for!

 For beeswax, I really like buying those beeswax pellets versus the blocks.
 They are so much easier to measure for projects like this instead of trying to cut a chunk off a large block.
 Additionally, I haven’t found the pellets to be much more expensive than the blocks.
 You also want to make sure you stick with the yellow pellets versus the white, as the white have been refined and stripped of many natural properties.

 Don’t stop with just making Homemade Vaseline!
 There are so many other products that you can make without having to go to the store!
 Here are some that you might want to check out:

 And make sure to check out our large Make Your Own and DIY page to find even more store bought items that you can make for yourself at home, easily and naturally.